jbluemink/Sitecore-Forms-Extension-Pack/README.md

 Adjust the targetDataStore physicalRootPath in Unicorn.config

 ## Setup Upload Azure functions.
--Publish project Feature/ExpienceForms/sitecoreupload to Azure -configer Application settings UploadStorageAccessKey to an Azure Blob storage -add your url to the CORS.
+- Publish project Feature/ExpienceForms/sitecoreupload to Azure
+- Configer Application settings UploadStorageAccessKey to an Azure Blob storage
+- Add your Sitecore hostnames to the Azure function CORS.
--set your url to the Azure functon in \Features\ExperienceForms\code\Views\FormBuilder\FormsExtensionPack\Upload.cshtml
+- Set your url to the Azure function in \Features\ExperienceForms\code\Views\FormBuilder\FormsExtensionPack\Upload.cshtml